Nellie Blessing Eyster: Career

 Eyster's first work was assisting with the purchase of Mt.
-Vernon, and she was active in the Sanitary Commission during the American Civil War.
+Vernon, and she was active in the Sanitary Commission during the Civil War.
 She became a newspaper correspondent and wrote reminiscences of the war and its notable people for Harper's Magazine.
 She wrote for California journals, including stories for the Overland and Illustrated Californian.
-She was associated with Gail Hamilton in the editing of Wood's Magazine, and was also the editor of The Pacific Ensign, the organ of the State WCTU.
+She was associated with Gail Hamilton in the editing of Wood's Magazine, and was also the editor of the Pacific Ensign, the organ of the State WCTU.

-Eyster wrote the "Sunny Hour Series", and after moving to San Jose, California, she wrote "A Colonial Boy" for children in 1890.
-She helped in the education of Chinese residents in California; her work, "A Chinese Quaker", attracted wide attention in Europe and the Orient.
+Her first book, Sunny Hours of the Child Life of Tom and Mary, received the endorsement of Oliver Wendell Holmes.
+In 1870, she published "A Dame of the Quakers" in Harper's Magazine, and later, "How the Star Spangled Banner Found Its Tune".
+After moving to San Jose, California, she wrote The Colonial Boy, which was published in 1890 and was adopted by most of the school and church libraries in the United States.
+A Chinese Quaker, published in 1902, was quoted as introducing a valuable history of the Chinese immigration in San Francisco; it attracted wide attention in Europe and the Orient.
+Other books included, Chincapin Charlie, On the Wing, and Tom Harding and His Friends.
+She wrote for the New-York Tribune and Riverside Magazine; and edited with Gail Hamilton.

 Active in woman suffrage and other movements for the advancement of women, her temperance lectures on the subject of the "House Beautiful and the Man Wonderful" made her well known.
 She also served as California state lecturer in public schools on scientific temperance.

 She was president of the San Jose Ladies Benevolent Society, president of the California Women's Indian Association, first president of the Pacific Coast Women's Press Association, State President of Juvenile Work of the WCTU of California, and president emeritus of the League of American Pen Women.
 She was also secretary of the Woman's Missionary Society of the Presbyterian Church, and treasurer of the Political Equality Club of Berkeley, California.